garikcareer/springboot-maven-thymeleaf-h2-template/README.md

 - **Database**: MySQL
 - **Others**: Thymeleaf and Flyway

-## Installation
+## Usage
 #### Ensure all maven modules are installed and the project is fully indexed before executing.
 #### Use the latest JDK version (JDK 22) for the project.
-#### Ensure companycompassdb database is created on your localhost

-## Usage
-To execute the CompanyCompass example application, you need to run a java file named Application.java (Path location from a source project: **com/example/companycompass/Application.java**)
+To execute an example application CompanyCompass, you need to run a java file named Application.java (Path location from a source project: **com/example/companycompass/Application.java**)

 ## Screenshots